mongodb/docs/source/includes/examples-map-reduce.rst

 .. map-reduce-document-examples-begin
 .. map-reduce-document-prototype-begin

-.. admonition:: Aggregation Pipeline as Alternative
-   :class: note

-   :doc:`Aggregation pipeline </core/aggregation-pipeline>` provides
-   better performance and a simpler interface than map-reduce, and map-reduce expressions can be rewritten using :doc:`aggregation pipeline operators </meta/aggregation-quick-reference>` such as :pipeline:`$group`, :pipeline:`$merge`, and others.

-   For map-reduce expressions that require custom functionality, MongoDB provides the :group:`$accumulator` and :expression:`$function` aggregation operators starting in version 4.4.
-These operators provide the ability to define custom aggregation expressions in JavaScript.

 The examples in this section include aggregation pipeline alternatives without custom aggregation expressions.
 For alternatives that use custom expressions, see :ref:`Map-Reduce to Aggregation Pipeline Translation Examples <mr-to-agg-examples>`.

 Create a sample collection ``orders`` with these documents: